PURPOSE

 Other Important Notes:

-• General liability coverage is provided for volunteers operating within the scope of their assigned job duties.
+- General liability coverage is provided for volunteers operating within the scope of their assigned volunteer duties.

-• The volunteer program facilitates programs and initiatives to recognize volunteers for their service.
+- The District facilitates programs and initiatives to recognize volunteers for their service.

 Adopted by the Meridian Library District Board of Trustees on June 11, 2013